-Credits Required for Time Period for
+Credits Required for Degree Program Completion

-Degree Program Completion
+0-30 credits

-0-30 credits 3 years
+31-40 credits

-31-40 credits 4 years
+41-50 credits

-41-50 credits 5 years
+51-60 credits

-51-60 credits 6 years
+6 years

 Lack of Satisfactory Academic Progress

 The Student Financial Planning Office will notify the graduate student of his or her financial aid suspension status as soon as information on academic progress is available from the Registrar's Office.
 In the event that a student fails to maintain satisfactory academic progress as defined in this policy, he or she will be notified by the Student Financial Planning Office in writing that his or her aid has been suspended.
 Lack of progress may be a result of: